 Exceptions to this would include the following:

-- Loan given by a company involved in money lending, where loans have been extended in the ordinary course of business, and
+- A loan given by a company involved in money lending, where loans have been extended in the ordinary course of business, and

-- Loan which are offered to shareholders, subsequently adjusted against the dividend declared and also distributed later to these shareholders itself.
+- Loans that are offered to shareholders are subsequently adjusted against the dividend declared and are also distributed later to these shareholders themselves.